Things To Do Before Leaving the U.S.

 - Bring a 24-hour emergency number for your bank in the event that you need to contact them about a lost or stolen card.

-- Make sure your ATM card will not expire during your time abroad.
+- Make sure your debit card will not expire during your time abroad.
 If needed, request a new card early.

-- Consult the CDC’s country specific pages and the U.S. Department of State’s country specific pages to read about common diseases and other health risks.
-Do this before visiting your doctor in order to discuss those issues.
+- Consult the CDC’s country specific page (www.cdc.gov/travel) and the U.S. Department of State’s country specific page (www.travel.state.gov) to read about common diseases and other health risks.
+Do so before visiting your healthcare provider in order to discuss those issues with them.

-- Visit your doctor and complete all CLS Program required Medical Forms on the Accepted Student Portal.
+- Work with your healthcare provider(s) to complete all CLS Program required Medical Forms on the AIS Forms portal.

-- Make sure you have an eight-week supply of your prescription medications in their original packaging.
+- Make sure you have at least an eight-week supply of your prescription medications in their original packaging.
+Ask your doctor for a signed letter that explains that you have a prescription for this medicine.

-- Discuss which over-the-counter medications may be useful to take with you in case you have a minor illness in country.
+- Discuss which over-the-counter medications may be useful to take with you in case you have a minor illness while abroad.

-- A special note to women travelers: If you have been prescribed birth control, make sure you have an eight-week supply of the medication you have been prescribed as birth control brands vary greatly or may not be available at all.
+- If you have been prescribed birth control, make sure you have at least an eight-week supply of the medication you have been prescribed, as birth control brands vary greatly abroad or may not be available at all.

 - Visit your dentist.